The Doctor sighed and looked at the starfield stretched

 where you come from?”

-“It can be,” he said, as, finally unencumbered
+“It can be,” he said, as, finally unencumbered by clothes

-“But I’m not cold now.”
+I’m not cold now.”

 The early morning light woke him.
-He sat up in the bed
+He sat up in the bed and looked at

-years he had lived he managed without such close, physical relationships.
+lived were without such close, physical relationships.

 But now and again he let his hearts take the risk.

-wasn’t going to stay long enough to watch her grow old.
+He wasn’t going to stay long enough to watch her grow old.
 She never

 expected him to.